Willtech/Prime/README.md

 [![The Integral of is x Prime](./Images/The%20Integral%20-%20Is%20Prime.png "Links to WolframAlpha")][3]
 *Image1: The Integral of is x Prime.
 Professor.
 Damian A. James Williamson
 Links to: WolframAlpha*

-Prime numbers are defined as numbers greater than 1 that have no positive divisors other than 1 and themselves.
-1 is self-Prime.
-The sequence of Prime numbers starts with 2, 3, 5, 7, 11, and so on.

 It should be possible to run with `mpiexec` [Build a Raspberry Pi cluster computer][1]